Henningagge/Henningagge/README.md

 You can find me on Discord: `rero2141` 🎮

 ### 📚 Education:
-Nordakademie, Elmshorn — Currently studying
+Nordakademie, Elmshorn — Currently studying.
-September 2024–Present
+September 2024–Present.
-A comprehensive study of Computer Science, focusing on Software Architecture and Quality.

-Eider Treene school, Tönning — Graduation
+Eider Treene schule, Tönning — Graduation.
-August 2015–June 2024
+August 2015–June 2024.

 ### 💼 Job:
 Currently Working for the OTTO GmbH & Co.
 KGaA as an Working Student in the Development of Data and Insights with Power Bi